BACK TO THE MOLD

 I always point out that they are not digital, just a combination of classic photography and microorganism that need to eat, these pictures are alive, you can see something different whenever you observe carefully the structure of the mould.

 We are just at the beginning of the study of the mould effects on film.
-The results are promising but as the usual we need more investigation.
+The results are promising but the journey to discovery has just started!

 To know more about me read :